 60. Can an application be lodged electronically?

-Applications against certain Member States can be lodged electronically.
-The Registry has been experimenting with electronic filing in these jurisdictions.
-Further strict rules govern the format and content of material lodged electronically.
+Applications cannot be lodged electronically.
+The Registry has experimented with electronic filing in later stages of certain proceedings.

 61. Can the entire proceedings be conducted in a language other than French or English?